-Management is projecting fiscal 2017 will close with a surplus of about \$900,000, which will increase available reserves to, what we consider, strong levels.
-For fiscal 2018, management states that it does not currently have any immediate plans to spend down reserves and that it will work to maintain fund balance at the current level.
-Therefore, we expect budgetary flexibility to remain strong.
+Management is projecting fiscal 2018 will close with a general fund surplus of, at least, \$2 million, which will keep available reserves, in our view, very strong.
+For fiscal 2019, management states that it does not currently have any immediate plans to spend down reserves and that it will work to maintain fund balance at least at current levels.
+We understand Harwich wants to increase reserves up to 18% of general fund expenditures eventually.
+Therefore, we expect budgetary flexibility will likely remain very strong.